PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI5.md

 In today's DataLab session, you are going to apply your newly acquired Responsible AI knowledge to the Open Images dataset.

-## Learning Objectives:
+## Learning objectives

 1. Propose, and apply appropriate fairness metrics to the Open Images dataset.
-2. Apply a debiasing technique to the Open Images dataset (e.g. fairness through unawareness).
+2. Apply a debiasing technique to the Open Images dataset (e.g., fairness through unawareness).

 __Table of contents:__
 1. Q&A and standup: 1 hour